expo/expo/docs/pages/update-spec/introduction.md

   url: string
 }
 ```
-then the response body is referred to as the `manifest` and MUST be a json with format:
+then the response body is referred to as the `manifest` and MUST be a JSON with format:
 ```
 {
   id: string